WeirdConstructor/HexoSynth/README.md

 Please bear in mind, that I can only accept contributions under the License of this project (AGPLv3 or later).

+### Help

+If you want to help this project:

+- **Samples**: Find drum or synth samples that I can publish in HexoSynth.
+I would love to provide a drum kit with default sounds that is always available.
+- **Binaries**: Build Windows and/or Mac OS binaries: I've decided that I won't build windows binaries anymore.
+I don't like supporting the whole Apple & Micosoft vendor lock-in directly.
+However, I would be fine putting links to your binaries on my release pages or the HexoSynth README.
+Given that the binaries are current enough.
+- **More DSP nodes/modules**: Implement more DSP nodes: You could extend [HexoDSP](https://github.com/WeirdConstructor/HexoDSP) with new DSP implementations.
+Just reach out to me via Discord/IRC/Mastodon or Github issue to discus the name of the new node.
+I currently don't have a guide for this, but be aware that new DSP nodes need to meet these quality guidelines:
+    - Come with clean Rust code that I can understand and maintain.
+    - Does not drag in huge dependency trees.
+    - Come with automated smoke tests like all the other nodes.
+    - It's parameters have proper denormalized mappings (like `0.5 => 4000 Hz` or `0.3 => 200ms`).
+    - Provide quick descriptions for the node and it's parameters.
+    - Provide a comprehensive longer help text with:
+      - What this node is about
+      - How to use it
+      - Suggestions which combinations with other nodes might be interesting
+    - If applicable: provide a graph function for visualizing what it does.

 ## Contact the Author

 You can reach me via Discord ( WeirdConstructor#7936 ), Mastodon (
 @weirdconstructor@mastodon.online ) or IRC.
 I'm joined most public Rust Discord servers, especially the "Rust Audio" Discord server.
 And I am also on IRC on the network [Libera.Chat](https://libera.chat/) in the `#lad` channel (nick `wct`).

+If you don't have means to access any of them, you can alternatively send me a Github issue.

+Don't use E-Mail, I only read them irregularly, and I might miss yours completely.

 ## Support Development